cross-seed/cross-seed/CONTRIBUTING.md

 ```

 If there's a new typescript file, it'll tell you it won't be included.
 That's
-correct - the typescript files in `src` aren't included, but they compile down
+correct - the typescript files in `packages/cross-seed/src` aren't included, but
-to javascript files in `dist` which _are_ included.
+they compile down to javascript files in `packages/cross-seed/dist` which _are_
+included.

 It'll ask you if you want to increment patch, minor, or major version.
 I think
 I'd say _don't bump major_ unless we've talked about it in `#development`.
 Minor